mmmaaatttttt/personal-site/src/pages/blog/gaming-relationships-linear.md

 For those of you who prefer equations to visualizations, here's what we're visualizing.
 If _A(t)_ denotes person A's feelings at time _t_, and _B(t)_ denotes person B's feelings at time _t_, then these graphs are determined by:

+<Sidebar>Fun fact: if you've studied differential equations, you can solve these equations in terms of trigonometric or exponential functions that you learned about in high school.</Sidebar>

 <Latex displayMode={true} str={`
   \\begin{aligned}
   A\\prime (t) &= a \\times B(t), \\\\